WHAT CAUSES TOOTH STAINING

-These are also genetic traits that become more pronouced with age.
+These are also genetic traits that become more pronounced with age.
 While all teeth show some translucency, those that are opaque and thick have an advantage: they appear lighter in colour, show more sparkle and are generally more responsive to whitening.
-Teeth that are thinner and more transparant – most notable the front teeth – have less of the pigment that is necessary for whitening.
-According to cosmetic dentists, transparancy is the only condition that cannot be corrected by any form of teeth whitening.
+Teeth that are thinner and more transparent – most notable the front teeth – have less of the pigment that is necessary for whitening.
+According to cosmetic dentists, transparency is the only condition that cannot be corrected by any form of teeth whitening.

 The habitual consumption of red wine, coffee, tea, cola, carrots, oranges and other deeply-coloured beverages and foods causes considerable staining over the years.
 In addition, acidic foods such as citrus fruits and vinegar contribute to enamel erosion.
 As a result, the surface becomes more transparent and more of the yellow-coloured dentin shows through.

 Nicotine leaves brownish deposits which slowly soak into the tooth structure and cause intrinsic discolouration.

 Tetracycline usage during tooth formation produces dark grey or brown ribbon stains which are very difficult to remove.
 Excessive consumption of fluoride causes fluorosis and associated areas of white mottling.
 Fluorosis will often be enhanced directly after teeth whitening, however, this will return to it’s previous state within 1-12 hours.

 Most frequently caused by stress, teeth grinding and gnashing can add to micro-cracking in the teeth and can cause the biting edges to darken.

 Falls and other injuries can produce sizable cracks in the teeth, which collect large amounts of staining and debris.